Plasma cell vulvitis - Anogenital in

 - Extramammary Paget disease

-- Vulvodynia – No definitive lesion present but positive Q-tip testing.
+- Vulvodynia – No definitive lesion present but pain elicited using a cotton-tipped applicator.

 - Lichen planus – Ulcerations will be present.